About Swabhiman Samiti

 Guided by Gandhian values—Ahinsa (Non-Violence), Gram Swaraj (Local Self-Governance), and Rojgaar (Sustainable Livelihoods)—Swabhiman Samiti believes that lasting change can only be achieved when communities are not treated as beneficiaries, but as active agents of their own transformation.
 Our approach places people at the centre of development, fostering leadership, collective action, and accountability from the ground up.

-Since its inception, Swabhiman Samiti has reached thousands of individuals, supporting communities to claim their rights, access entitlements, and participate meaningfully in local governance.
-At the heart of all its work lies a simple yet powerful idea: development without dignity is incomplete.
+Since its inception, Swabhiman Samiti has reached thousands of individuals, supporting communities to claim their rights, access entitlements, strengthen local institutions, and participate meaningfully in governance and development processes.

 The Journey of Swabhiman Samiti: From Rights to Dignity